842 Route 25A, Northport, NY 11768

 4. Child support.
 This goes hand-in-hand with child custody.
 If you believe that you are entitled to child support, then this can factor into your budget.
 Alternatively, if you believe that you will be paying child support, make sure you factor this into your post-divorce financial situation.

 5. Living situation: Divorce brings on many changes, one of which is where each spouse will be living after the divorce.
-If you own a home, that may be sold as part of the divorce.
+If you own a home, that may have to be sold as part of the divorce.
 If you need to obtain a new residence, you should research the market and determine how much it will cost you.
-If you will be remaining in the residence, you will have one less income and one less person to help with the household bills and chores.
+If you will be remaining in the residence, you will have one less income and one less person to help with the household bills.

 • How can I make my divorce shorter?